ankushchimnani/DSA-Must-Do-Questions/Sort An Array of 0's. 1's and 2's/sortAnArrayOf012Editorial.md

 ### Short Explanation

 * For an array A of N elements having only 0's, 1's and 2's then, it is obvious that if we sort the array A all of the 0's will come first followed by 1's and then 2's.
-Hence we can count the occurrences of 0's, 1's and, 2's and replace the array elements accordingly to sort the required array.
+Hence we can count the occurrences of 0's, 1's and, 2's and update the values of array elements accordingly to sort the required array.

 ### Detailed Explanation